IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 ## 1. About

-The aim of our project was to develop an app to create a digital version of our closet to have it always with us and to solve the problem that many people face every moring in front of the closet: "I have nothing to wear !".
+The aim of our project was to develop an app to create a digital version of our closet to have it always with us and to solve the problem that many people face every morning in front of the closet: "I have nothing to wear !".
 This app helps the user organize all of the pieces of clothing present in his/hers wardrobe.
 The menu bar on the top help to navigate the app, in addition, the filters of the research allow the user to find the exact item he/she is looking for.

 ### 1.1.
 Demo